dleather/QuadraticKalman.jl/README.md

 [![GitHub issues](https://img.shields.io/github/issues/dleather/QuadraticKalman.jl)](https://github.com/dleather/QuadraticKalman.jl/issues)
 [![Package Downloads](https://img.shields.io/badge/downloads-40%2B-brightgreen)](https://github.com/dleather/QuadraticKalman.jl/graphs/traffic)

-QuadraticKalman.jl is gaining adoption within the Julia ecosystem:

-- **40+ Package Downloads**: Users actively installing via the Julia package manager
-- **16 Unique Users**: Researchers and developers across multiple domains
-- **90+ Repository Views**: Growing interest in quadratic state-space modeling

-> *Last updated: February 21, 2025*

 ### Who's Using QuadraticKalman.jl?

-If you're using QuadraticKalman.jl in your research or projects, we'd love to know!
+If you're using QuadraticKalman.jl in your research or projects, I'd love to know!
 Please consider:
 - ⭐ Star the repository to help others discover it
 - 🔍 Open an issue sharing your use case or results
 - 📝 Submit a PR to add your project to this list